 Have you also encountered such a message in iTunes?
-Actually, besides the condition of this user mentioned above, there are also other situations you may be asked to enter the password to unlock iPhone backup file, such as when you try to change the iPhone backup password, restore backup, or extract backup files with some third-party software, etc.
+Actually, besides the condition of this user mentioned above, there are also other situations you may be asked to enter the password to unlock iPhone backup file, such as when you try to change the iPhone backup password, restore the backup, or extract backup files with some third-party software, etc.

 However, some users even don’t know why iTunes ask for a password to unlock iPhone backup.
 What exactly the password to unlock iPhone backup is?
 The iTunes password, Apple ID password or iPhone password?
 If you have no idea, don’t fret; let’s figure it out one by one.

 Why iTunes asks you to enter the password to unlock your iPhone backup?
 That is because this backup is an encrypted backup.
 That is to say, when you made this backup for your iPhone via iTunes, you set an iTunes backup password to encrypt and protect your iPhone backup.
 Just like the following picture shows you.

 So, when you try to use your encrypted iPhone backup, no matter for what reasons, you need to enter the password to unlock iPhone backup file.
 There’s no way to use your iPhone backup without this password.
 Hence, you can see it is not the Apple ID password, not the iPhone password, and not the iTunes Store password, but the encrypted iTunes backup password.

 If you don’t know why you be asked to enter the password to unlock the iPhone backup, let alone remember the exact password digitals, right?
 So, iTunes will keep telling you “The password you entered to unlock your iPhone backup was incorrect.
-Please try again."
+Please try again.”
 Then, how to fix this issue?